levon-m/levon-m.github.io/README.md

 # Personal Portfolio Website

+Last updated: 2024-03-19

+This is my personal portfolio website built with Next.js and deployed to GitHub Pages.

 A minimalistic and clean personal portfolio website built with Next.js, TypeScript, and Tailwind CSS.

 ## Features